sap-tutorials/abap-core-development/tutorials/abap-environment-fiori-application-generator/abap-environment-fiori-application-generator.md

 Always replace `###` with your initials or group number.

 ## Prerequisites
-- You need an SAP BTP, ABAP environment [trial user](abap-environment-trial-onboarding) or a license.
+- You need an SAP BTP, ABAP Environment [trial user](abap-environment-trial-onboarding) or a license.
 - You have completed [Create Database Table and Generate UI Service](https://developers.sap.com/tutorials/abap-environment-rap100-generate-ui-service.html).
 - Your system has the ABAP flight reference scenario.
 If your system hasn't this scenario.
 You can download it [here](https://github.com/SAP-samples/abap-platform-refscen-flight).
 The trial systems have the flight scenario included.

 ## You will learn

-  - How to create a List Report based SAP Fiori application from service binding using the quick Fiori application generator.
+  - How to create a List Report based SAP Fiori Application from service binding using the quick Fiori application generator.

 ### Create SAP Fiori application